ragumagu/vaac/README.md

 ## Tips:
 This is work in progress, so, you will need work-arounds till each problem is taken care of.
 * If you have problems with focus, try restarting Gnome shell by pressing Alt+F2 and typing in 'r' into the prompt.
-* Try having only one instance/window of every application to make sure that the commands are directed to the correct window.